JLeung46/Paper-Bot/README.md

 ### Datasets

 The intent model is trained on two separate datasets: one representing general human dialogues and another representing possible queries a user may make when requesting news.
 The dialogue data can be found in `data/dialogue` and news data in `data/news/newsData.csv`.
 The newsData was generated manually, meaning I created the dataset by entering several queries that I thought someone would use when wanting to search for news articles.
-To enhance the size of the dataset I left words unfilled in each of the queries which could be filled with possible keywords from categories coming from the NewsAPI.
+To enhance the size of the dataset, I left words unfilled in each of the queries which could be filled with possible keywords from categories coming from the NewsAPI.
 For example:

-Unfilled Query: `Show me the latest new on <fill>`
+Unfilled Query: `Show me the latest new on <fill>.`

-Then we can substitute `<fill>` with keywords such as `business` or `CNN` which will give us two queries.
+Then we can substitute `<fill>` with keywords such as `business` or `CNN` which will give us a total of two queries.

 `Show me the latest new on business`

 `Show me the latest new on CNN`

 The unfilled queries can be found in  `data/news/newsSamples.json`.